CodyAdam/Machine-learning-OCR/README.md

 # Machine-learning-OCR

 Machine learning Optical Character Recognition (OCR) project.
-Read the time on a digital clock but inputting an image.
+Read the time on a digital clock by inputting an image.

 - [Machine-learning-OCR](#machine-learning-ocr)
 - [The process](#the-process)